EricDeiman/proto/readme.md

 # Proto
 This is the prototype implementation of the Minefield programming language.
-This is an expression based language with a slight SML flavor.
+This is an expression-based language with a slight SML flavor.

 # Directories
 The `common` directory holds a number of source files that are used in several of the other parts of the language.